+And State

+- None

-None Abeton Live
+Ableton Live

 FL Studio

-× • Reason Demo
+\times \square \land \triangleright Reason Demo

-Device 🜗 Select a ReWire Device 🔽 🔽
+Device ▲ ► Select a ReWire Device

 Channel ▲ None

 Input L R L+R

 That's it!
 The audio signal from the slave gets routed into Renoise via the "#ReWire Input".
 If you hit play in Renoise, the slave will start playing too.
 If you navigate around in the song, the slave will follow.
 If you change the playback in the slave, Renoise will follow.
 Both apps are now bound together.
+Everything was automatically configured for you.

 If you want to capture another audio bus from the same slave, simply add another "#ReWire Input", select the same slave but select a different bus.
-This will allow you to stream multiple buses form the same application.
+This will allow you to stream multiple busses form the same application.

-If a slave has MIDI inputs, you will find them listed as regular MIDI devices in Renoise's MIDI settings.
+If a slave has MIDI inputs, you will find them listed as regular MIDI devices in Renoises MIDI Instrument Settings.
 This way you could, for example, use Reason synths from within Renoise.